-Among them, Nr is the number of rows of the CSI matrix of the feedback request (see Table 13).
+Among them, Nr is the number of rows of the CSI matrix of the feedback request (see Table 19).

-The CQI information in Table 13 is represented by SINR, and the SINR is encoded as 8 bits.
-The decimal number of the 8-bit pair is n, valuing from 0 to 255, indicating that the linear average of the SNR of each subcarrier is (-10 + 0.25 n) dB.
+The CQI information in Table 19 is represented by SINR, and the SINR is encoded as 8 bits.
+The decimal number of the 8-bit is n, valuing from 0 to 255, indicating that the linear average of the SINR of all the subcarriers is (-20 + 0.25*n) dB.

-The quantization of CSI matrix is shown in Attachment 6.
+The quantization of elements in CSI matrix is shown in Attachment 4.
 The elements in CSI matrix are transmitted row by row.
 Each element contains real and imaginary part, in which the real part is transmitted first.

-Table 13
+Table 19